 There are two types of contact lenses which can slow down the progression of short-sightedness in children.
 Daily disposable day lenses and specialised gas permeable Night Lenses – such solutions have been proven to reduce the severity of myopia by 50%!

 Experience tells us that children can adapt to wearing contact lenses very happily if given the chance.
-There are also spectacle lenses specifically designed to help counter Myopia – Miyosmart lenses from Hoya and Stellest from Essilor.
+There are also spectacle lenses specifically designed to help counter Myopia – MyoCare from Zeiss and Miyosmart lenses from Hoya.

 We are committed to offering the very best care for your child’s eyes.
 Book a Myopia Management Assessment today.